BrittanyThirty/jsjqtracker/README.md

-# jsjqtracker
+# Tracking Prospective Epicodus Students
 Objectives include the following: Create an interactive webpage for prospective students of Epicodus; aims to guide aspiring programmers toward an appropriate cohort track.
-Offerings to include a minimum of: five (5) survey questions, three (3) field of study suggestions, and effectively meeting all objectives as outlined per instructor content.
+Offerings to include a minimum of: five (5) survey questions, three (3) field of study suggestions, and effectively meeting all objectives as outlined per directives.
 #
 # _HTML, {HTML5}_
 #### _{HTML5}, Date of current as of 12 January 2017_